DanielD2004/DanielD2004/README.md

-- 👋 Hi, I’m @DanielD2004
+- 👋 Hello!
+I’m @DanielD2004
-- 👀 I’m interested in artificial intelligence and web development
+- I’m interested in artificial intelligence and web development
-- 🌱 I’m currently learning a variety of topics in my second year of CS
+- I’m currently learning a variety of topics in my second year of CS
-- 📫 How to reach me: email me at daniel@gdplace.com
+- How to reach me: email me at daniel@gdplace.com
+- I'm currently working on a Minesweeper clone, using VueJS

 <!---
 DanielD2004/DanielD2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.